High Level: Geography

 High Level marks the northern extent of the Peace River Country, and has one of the northernmost lands suited for agriculture in Canada.
-It is surrounded to the north and west by muskeg tundra.
 Although High Level is well north of the median population of Canada, it is on a similar latitude to the northernmost town of mainland United Kingdom in Thurso and to the south of five European capitals.

 Climate

 High Level has a subarctic climate (Köppen climate classification Dfc), with precipitation falling chiefly during the spring and summer, and wide temperature variations, rendering warm summers for the classification.
-The hottest recorded temperature, of 36.0 C was on July 9, 2024, with the coldest recorded temperature -50.6 C on January 13, 1972.
 The name notwithstanding, this town lies at a low elevation for an Alberta community and the regional topography contributes to the extremes of temperature.
 In winter, very cold air often pools over the area.
 In summer, air masses originating from higher elevations warm by compression as they descend to High Level.
 Summer temperatures render High Level well within the vegetation zone, and winter average temperatures are less severe than further east in Canada, even at lower latitudes.